sukisuso/proyectos/freedom/webapp/README.md

-`On index.html we load jQuery, Bulma.css and free.js `
+`On index.html we load jQuery,jquery.easyui, Bulma.css and free.js `